 Inspire 2 is perfect for farmers who need a drone for serious work.
 Whether you need a drone for checking cattle, sheep or other

-The new Parrot Bluegrass Fields is the debut of a companion drone specially developed for agriculture.
+The new DJI Phantom 4 Pro Plus V2.0 is the pro version of the DJI Phantom 4 Pro V2.0 drone specially developed for agriculture.
 The Quadrocopter is designed to help farmers improve profitability.
-Thanks to a FullHD front camera and the Parrot Sequoia multispectral sensor, it is possible to analyse the health status of the crop.
-Based on the different data, farmers can assess the vital condition of the plants and react accordingly.
+Thanks to a 100 Mbps bitrate supported front camera and a max speed of 45 mph, it is possible to analyse the health status of your cattle and crops.
+Based on different data, farmers can assess the vital condition of the plants and react accordingly.

-The new Parrot Bluegrass Fields is a quadrocopter shaped drone camera designed and developed specifically for agricultural use.
-The propellers of the Parrot Bluegrass Fields can be removed effortlessly within seconds to ensure fast and easy transport.
-The quadrocopter weighs 1,850 grams.
-According to Parrot, the battery life is up to 25 minutes thanks to the 6,700 mAh battery.
-GPS and Glonass, altimeters, ultrasonic sensors and the vertical camera with optical flow technology are of course on board.
+The new DJI Phantom 4 Pro Plus V2.0 is a quadrocopter shaped drone camera designed and developed specifically for agricultural and photography use.
+The propellers of the DJI Phantom 4 Pro Plus V2.0 can be removed effortlessly within seconds to ensure fast and easy transport.
+The quadcopter weighs a light 1375 grams.
+According to DJI, the battery life is up to 30 minutes thanks to the 6000 mAh LiPo 2S battery.
+GPS and a GIMBAL camera, altimeters, ultrasonic sensors and the vertical camera with optical flow technology are of course on board.

 Camera and flight time